Skip to main content

 • Show respect.
 A little recognition goes a long way.
 Teenagers crave respect and to be viewed as having what it takes to succeed out in the world.
 It also shows you are willing to listen and value their contributions.

 • I’ve got your back.
-It can sometimes be hard for teens to let their guard down in front of their peer groups—and to admit they can’t solve every problem that comes their way, even when they know they need extra help.
-Your teenaged boy will feel better knowing you’re there as a non-judgmental, safe space where he can talk and figure things out.
+It can sometimes be hard for teens to let down their guard in front of their peer groups — and to admit they can’t solve every problem that comes their way, even when they know they need extra help.
+Your teenage boy will feel better knowing you’re there as a non-judgmental, safe space where he can talk and figure things out.

 • A sense of humor.
 They say laughter is the best medicine, and your conversations with your son do not always need to be serious or heavy.
 Keep things light and fun, and share jokes.
 It will help to keep you connected and bring you closer together.

-From light-hearted banter to heart-to-heart talks, there are plenty of ways to let your teenaged son know that he’ll always have a place in your heart.
+From light-hearted banter to heart-to-heart talks, there are plenty of ways to let your teenage son know that he’ll always have a place in your heart.
 Even when all the outward signs say otherwise, you can still let him know he has a friend, an ally, and an advocate in you.
-Nothing can replace the mother-son relationship—he may just need a little reminder once in a while.
+Nothing can replace the mother-son relationship — he may just need a little reminder once in a while.

 Scott Harris